Auburn Bicycle Accident Lawyer

-- Loss of consortium - if the injured bicyclist is married, his or her spouse may be entitled to monetary compensation for the negative effect the accident had on the marital relationship
+- Loss of consortium - if the injured bicyclist is married, his or her spouse may be entitled to monetary compensation for the accident's negative effect on the marital relationship.

-If the bicyclist sustained fatal injuries, his or her family members can bring a claim for their loss.
+If the bicyclist sustains fatal injuries, his or her family members can bring a claim for their loss.

-Bicycle accidents can be caused by the negligence of the bicyclist, by the careless acts of the involved motorist(s), or by some combination of the two.
-In general, a bicyclist injured in California can recover monetary compensation from an at-fault party.
+Bicycle accidents can be caused by the negligence of the bicyclist, the careless acts of the involved motorist(s), or some combination of the two.
+A bicyclist injured in California can generally recover monetary compensation from an at-fault party.
 This is true even if the cyclist played a part in causing the accident.
-Even if the bicyclist were found to be primarily at fault for the accident, he or she may still be able to recover some money, with a reduction that is proportionate to the amount of fault attributed to the cyclist.
+Even if the bicyclist were found to be primarily at fault for the accident, he or she might still be able to recover some money, with a reduction proportionate to the amount of responsibility attributed to the cyclist.

-Nationwide, most bicycle accidents occur at intersections, and this holds true in Auburn as well.
+Nationwide, most bicycle accidents occur at intersections, which also holds true in Auburn.
 Below are some other frequent scenarios that cause bicycle accidents:

 - Failure to yield when executing a left-hand turn